 Planning a vacation to Costa Rica?
 While Costa Rica may be famous for it’s beaches, you’d be amazed at all the other things Costa Rica has to offer!
 From hot springs to ziplining, there’s something for everyone!
 Discover the best things to do in Costa Rica besides hitting the beach.

-Thanks so much to the Costa Rica Institute Of Tourism and Costa Rica Family Holidays for hosting this amazing trip.
+Thanks so much to the Costa Rica Institute Of Tourism, Costa Rica Family Holidays and the Family Travel Association for hosting this amazing trip.
 All opinions are 100% my own.
 This post also contains affiliate links to help you plan an Costa Rica adventure of your own.

 Best Things To Do In Costa Rica